VRCFury/VRCFury/README.md

 `Enable Transition State`

 If set, this will create 2 additional states for animating a transition between the off and on state.
 The transition animation will be played forwards when transitioning from off to on and backwards when transitioning from on to off when `Transition Out is reverse of Transition In` is on, otherwise an separate out transition can be set.
 If `Separate Local State` is also on, separate local transitions can also be set.

-### TPS Integration

-This feature automatically runs TPS setup on your avatar during each upload.
-This can resolve many... strange TPS bugs which occur when you change material settings or forget to run the wizard yourself.
-If you use this, you never need to run the TPS setup wizard yourself at all!

 ### When-Talking State